redwoodjs/redwood/docs/docs/how-to/test-in-github-actions.md

 Continuous Deployment (CD) is the practice of automatically deploying your app (and database in this case) to a server after every successful test run.
 This is a great way to make sure your app/database is always up to date and ready to be used.

-### Github Actions and Github Secrets
+### GitHub Actions and GitHub Secrets

-Github Actions is a service that allows you to run a series of commands on a virtual machine.
+GitHub Actions is a service that allows you to run a series of commands on a virtual machine.
 You can use it to run tests, deploy your app, or do anything else you may think of.
 It's free for public repositories and has a free tier for private repositories.

-For more information, check out the [Github Actions docs](https://docs.github.com/en/actions).
+For more information, check out the [GitHub Actions docs](https://docs.GitHub.com/en/actions).

-Github Secrets are a way to store sensitive information like API keys or passwords.
-They are encrypted and only exposed to the Github Actions service.
+GitHub Secrets are a way to store sensitive information like API keys or passwords.
+They are encrypted and only exposed to the GitHub Actions service.
 You can use them to pass information to your tests or deploy script.

-For more information, check out the [Github Secrets docs](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository)
+For more information, check out the [GitHub Secrets docs](https://docs.GitHub.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository)

-## How to run tests in Github Actions
+## How to run tests in GitHub Actions

-We will focus on running your tests via Github Actions, but not *how* to write tests (see the [Testing](https://redwoodjs.com/docs/testing) doc for test creation instructions).
+We will focus on running your tests via GitHub Actions, but not *how* to write tests (see the [Testing](https://redwoodjs.com/docs/testing) doc for test creation instructions).

 If you already have an existing project, you can skip to section [4.
-Setup Github Actions](#4-setup-github-actions) section.
+Setup GitHub Actions](#4-setup-GitHub-actions) section.

 ### 1. Create a Redwood app